Monday, January 6, 2014

 Location:45062 Seven Mile, OH 45062, USA

-My name is Danyel (pronouced like DAN-YELL) not Daniel.
-I have 3 WIP -- 2 novels and 1 novella.
-I love to read, write and play RPGs (role playing games-- dothack, Skyrim, Final Fantasy).
+My name is Danyel (pronounced like DAN-YELL).
+I have 2 published novellas on Amazon and multiple novels in progress.
+I love to read, write and play RPGs (role-playing games-- dot-hack, Skyrim, Final Fantasy) and pinball.